sohale/sohale.github.io/pages/reinvented.md

     * (later realised it can be formulated using Laplacian and Legendre transform )
     *

+The concept of "**Analytic continuation**".
+Sounds hard-core, but it is something that I asked as a question my Algebra teacher in high-school and I was ridiculed.
+(I did not fully elaborate on it, but the reaction didn't allow me to, anyway).
+What I had in mind was the concept of "**holomorphic functions**", of course, I knew well, that a function can be freeform (It was thought that I didn't know this trivial fact).
+I didn't know this had a name ("Analytic continuation" and "holomorphic functions").

+Things that turned out to be completely wrong:

+* Recursively-nested complex numbers (an extention of complex numbers):
+* I still think things like these can be possible and even useful.
+But the free form will be utterly useless.
+Clifford Algebra is a smart way to do such an extension, and I liked it for that reason.
+Clifford Algebra is a genius system/idea that of course was way beyond my capacity to invent at the time.

 ## Concept: not fully implemented:

 * a proto-qemu